Bean-Pringles/The-Engine/README.md

 Every so often I will be updating it with stable releases, meaning it will recieve updates, but not as much as the main repositories.

+## Setup:

+Run fullSetup.py which runs each setup script on it's own.

 ## Repositories Pulled From

 https://github.com/Bean-Pringles/rachet